 Did you know that Les Mis – before it was a musical, before it was a film, before you had One Day More playing in your head for weeks on end – was a book?
 Written in 1862, the book came not long after the 1832 June Rebellion in Paris that inspired the story.
 It was written by Victor Hugo, who also wrote The Hunchback Of Notre-Dame.

 The book is darker than the musical – if you can imagine that.
 The Thénardiers do a lot more murdering and kidnapping, and throw out or sell their children – including Gavroche, who’s their son in the book.
-And apparently the deaths of the rebels are a lot more torturous and bleak!
+And apparently the deaths of the rebels are a lot longer and more torturous and bleak!

 Phantom Of The Opera